Celtoys/Remotery/readme.md

 Sampling Direct3D 11 GPU activity
 ---------------------------------

-Remotery allows sampling of GPU activity on your main D3D11 context.
+Remotery allows sampling of D3D11 GPU activity on multiple devices on multiple threads.
 After initialising Remotery, you need to bind it to D3D11 with a single call from the thread that owns the device context:

     // Parameters are ID3D11Device* and ID3D11DeviceContext*
     rmt_BindD3D11(d3d11_device, d3d11_context);